-When choosing a sleeping position, make sure you are not lying on your new tattoo.
-New tattoos need circulating air in order to heal quickly, so it is important to sleep on the opposite side where you got your tattoo.
-This is crucial to ensure that you do not irritate your tender skin or trap moisture in your bandage.
+When choosing a sleeping position, make sure you aren’t lying on your new tattoo.
+New tattoos need circulating air in order to heal quickly, so it’s important to sleep on the opposite side where you got your tattoo.
+This is crucial to ensure that you don’t irritate your tender skin or trap moisture in your bandage.
 You can choose to sleep in a side position, back position, or stomach position depending on your tattoo placement, and use pillows to make your first night more comfortable.

 So how long until you can sleep on a tattoo?
 It is recommended that you wait 4-7 days to ensure a new layer of skin forms over your new tattoo before you sleep on it.